AlKYala/notation-census-project/src/index.md

 ---
 layout: base.njk
-title: Notation Census Project
+title: Notation Census
 ---
-# Welcome to the Notation Census Project
+# Welcome to the Notation Census

+This is the homepage of our project.